Groovy Photos We Had No Idea Existed

 Sadly, Mercury died at just 45-years old back in 1991 due to complications from AIDS.
 He was posthumously awarded the Brit Award for Outstanding Contribution to British Music in 1992 and a tribute concert was held in his honor at Wembley Stadium, London.
 Mercury was also inducted into the Rock and Roll Hall of Fame in 2001 as a member of Queen, into the Songwriters Hall of Fame in 2003, and then the UK Music Hall of Fame in 2004.

-Fresh Prince of Bel Air cast members Will Smith, Karyn Parsons and Alfonso Ribeiro at Playboy Mansion with Hugh Hefner in 1993.
+Fresh Prince of Bel Air cast members Will Smith, Karyn Parsons and Alfonso Ribeiro at a famous Mansion with Hugh Hefner in 1993.

 Here’s a good one!
-The cast of the Fresh Prince of Bel Air chillin' out maxin' relaxin' all cool at the Playboy mansion back in the early 90’s.
+The cast of the Fresh Prince of Bel Air chillin' out maxin' relaxin' all cool at Hef's mansion back in the early 90’s.
 Here are Will Smith, Karyn Parsons and Alfonso Ribeiro posing with Hugh Hefner.

 At this point in time, the Fresh Prince was in its prime.
 The show aired in 1990 and ran until 1996 so this was smack dab in the middle of its run.